 Common in both infants and adults, eczema is characterized by a severely itchy rash, one so bad, it can keep you up at night.
 SunWise Family Dermatology & Surgery, in Middletown, Delaware, provides patients with a variety of therapies to reduce eczema symptoms.
-Jennifer LaRusso, DO, and Gerard W. Stroup, PA-C, improve the look of your skin, identify triggers, and reduce the frequency of flare-ups.
+Jennifer LaRusso, DO, Gerard W. Stroup, PA-C, and Gina Caputo, DO, improve the look of your skin, identify triggers, and reduce the frequency of flare-ups.
 If you have eczema and are looking for a solution to your dry, itchy rash, call the office to schedule your appointment.
 You can also book online.

 Eczema is a chronic skin condition that manifests as an itchy rash.
 This rash is often red, and sometimes covers the skin in small blisters that may leak liquid when they break.